Complex spherical codes with three inner products: Abstract

 \section{Abstract}

-A finite set $X$ in a complex sphere is called an $s$-code if the number of inner products of two distinct vectors in $X$ is equal to $s$.
-One of major problems on $s$-codes is to classify the largest possible $3$-codes for a given dimension.
-A complex spherical $3$-code naturally has the structure of an oriented graph.
-In this paper, we study the minimal dimension which contains a complex $3$-code having the structure of a given oriented graph.
-It is possible for certain oriented graphs to determine the minimal dimension.
-The algorithm to classify the largest $3$-codes can be obtained by using this minimal dimension.
-The largest $3$-codes for dimensions $1$, $2$, $3$ are classified by a computer calculation based on the algorithm.
-Roy and Suda (2014) gave some upper bounds for the cardinality of a $3$-code, and the set attaining the bound is said to be tight.
-A tight code has the structure of a commutative non-symmetric association scheme.
-We classify tight $3$-codes for any dimension.
-Indeed there exists no tight $3$-code except for dimensions $1$, $2$.
+Let $X$ be a finite set in a complex sphere of $d$ dimension.
+Let $D(X)$ be the set of usual inner products of two distinct vectors in $X$.
+A set $X$ is called a complex spherical $s$-code if the cardinality of $D(X)$ is $s$ and $D(X)$ contains an imaginary number.
+We would like to classify the largest possible $s$-codes for given dimension $d$.
+In this paper, we consider the problem for the case $s=3$.
+Roy and Suda (2014) gave a certain upper bound for the cardinalities of $3$-codes.
+A $3$-code $X$ is said to be tight if $X$ attains the bound.
+We show that there exists no tight $3$-code except for dimensions $1$, $2$.
+Moreover we make an algorithm to classify the largest $3$-codes by considering representations of oriented graphs.
+By this algorithm, the largest $3$-codes are classified for dimensions $1$, $2$, $3$ with a current computer.